michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 - v: separate as a fine suspension of solid particles
 - n: a precipitated solid substance in suspension or after settling or filtering
 ### Family
-precipitate: precipitated, precipitately, precipitateness, precipitates, precipitating, precipitation, precipitator+;precipitation: precipitations;precipitator: precipitators
+- precipitate: precipitated, precipitately, precipitateness, precipitates, precipitating, precipitation, precipitator+
+- precipitation: precipitations
+- precipitator: precipitators
 ### Examples
 - Thatcher’s departure was partially precipitated by popular resentment over the poll tax, which she championed.
 - That is what precipitated this fight over Obama’s decision not to block a U.N. resolution last week criticizing Israeli settlements in the West Bank.